SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Reinforce Armor

-Once per short rest, you may reinforce a non magical piece of armor or shield.
+Once per short rest, you may reinforce a non-magical piece of armor or shield.
 The reinforced object gains an additional +3 AC.

 ### Level 16

 * Reinforce Armor

-Once per short rest, you may reinforce a non magical piece of armor or shield.
+Once per short rest, you may reinforce a non-magical piece of armor or shield.
 The reinforced object gains an additional +4 AC.

 ### Level 17